bavajitu/bavajitu/README.md

 ## Contacts:

-- Email: bavajithu.v.m@gmail.com
+- Email: systems.loris@gmail.com
-- Discord: brellary
+- Discord: brellary (I do not reply to stranger DMs)

 I do not accept pull requests.
 I do not respond to feature requests.
 If you find a bug, open an issue.
 I will fix it when I have time.